dtcenter/MET/docs/Users_Guide/installation.rst

     followed by an underscore and version number.
 For example, setting **PYTHON_MODULE** =python_3.10.4
     will cause the script to run "module load python/3.10.4".

+.. dropdown:: ADDITIONAL SETTINGS FOR INTEL COMPILER USERS WITH THE USE_MODULES SETTING

+    It is necessary for the user to specify (in the install_met_env.<machine> config file) the following environment variables if using the Intel compilers:

+    For non-oneAPI Intel compilers:
+      export FC=ifort
+      export F77=ifort
+      export F90=ifort
+      export CC=icc
+      export CXX=icpc

+    For oneAPI Intel compilers:
+      export FC=ifx
+      export F77=ifx
+      export F90=ifx
+      export CC=icx
+      export CXX=icpx

+    This is due to the machines allowing users to load a module but not setting these environment variables as expected, leading to failed installations.
+For user convenience, additional generic configuration files have been created that include these settings.
+Users with a classic Intel compiler are encouraged to use the install_met_env.generic_intel_classic configuration file, and users with a oneAPI Intel compiler should use the install_met_env.generic_intel_oneapi configuration file.

 .. dropdown:: REQUIRED, IF COMPILING PYTHON EMBEDDING